ErosMLima/404-bank-1/README.md

-# 404 BANK
+# NOW BANK

 ![screen](./screen.png)

 This is a project of a fake bank web application.

-You can find the demo "Add link"
+You can find the [demo here](404-bank.vercel.app)

 ## About:

 Project based on Accenture & Gama Academy's React Challenge Fake Bank Web Application created on top of [Douglas Morais desafio-accenture-react](https://github.com/mrdouglasmorais/desafio-accenture-react)

-**404 Bank** communicates using REST endpoints.
+**Now Bank** communicates using REST endpoints.
 You can find the API Documentation [here](https://accenture-java-desafio.herokuapp.com/swagger-ui.html#/)

 Project written in [TypeScript](https://www.typescriptlang.org/)

 ### Tech stack

- 1. React, React Dom, and React Router 2.
+ 1. React, React Dom, and React Router.
  2. Redux
  3. Axios
  4. Json Web Token